 Employee Burnout: Call center agents have to deal with angry customers every day.
 Added to this are the pressures of the COVID-19 pandemic which has prompted agents to adopt even more empathy in the way they communicate with customers – this can ultimately be draining and stressful for them in the long run.

 Lack of Technology: Call centers are considered behind the times if they haven’t invested in the right technology, especially with the recent rise in hybrid work contexts.
-Fonolo’s Visual IVR and Voice Call-Backs remove the burden of high call volumes from agents, allowing them to work more efficiently and with less stress.
+Fonolo’s Web Call-Backs (formerly Visual IVR) and Voice Call-Backs remove the burden of high call volumes from agents, allowing them to work more efficiently and with less stress.

 Monotonous Work: Call center employees often do the same thing every day.
 If management isn’t attentive to who’s doing what and rotating job duties and challenges, agents may feel less enthusiastic about their roles, leading them to consider other options.